 Days 3 and 4

 On these days we will undertake a number of walks within the Mt Victoria to Wentworth Falls region.
 They will be chosen to enable you to understand and enjoy the range of environments and habitats and the flora associated with each.
-Overnight will be at Leura.
+Overnight will be at Katoomba.

-Waratahs to left, photo Jill Dark
+Waratahs to right, photo Jill Dark

 Day 5 will continue the theme of Days 3 and 4 but moving down the Mountains towards Penrith with a stop at the Glenbrook Native Plants Reserve, home of the Blue Mountains District Group of the Australian Plants Society NSW.
 You will then be conveyed to Kiama arriving on Friday evening prior to the weekend activities and the conference.